Econ 101 - Microeconomics » Summer 2021 » iVat Chapter 4

 If demand decreases we should observe:

-A. A decrease in supply in the market.
+A. An increase in the price in the market.

-B. Excess supply in the market immediately after the decrease in demand.
+B. Excess demand in the market immediately after the decrease in demand.

-D. Excess demand in the market immediately after the decrease in demand.
+C. Excess supply in the market immediately after the decrease in demand.

 Question #16